Cathella/Build_a_Bot/README.md

 - Video describing how the bot works can be accessed [here](https://drive.google.com/file/d/1SWMNE1QC9Jm61J0qjmuKD9hFyjUfOh68/view?usp=sharing)

 ## Testing the bot
-- To run the test cases, type (rspec spec/bot_spec.rb) in your terminal.
+- To run the test cases, type (rspec spec/laugh_bot_spec.rb and inspire_bot_spec.rb) in your terminal.

 ## Built With
 This project was built using the following technologies.